 2. Can the Project Create and Maintain the Required Amount of Jobs?

 Direct positions often come from construction or from operations.
-But, as mentioned above, regional center-sponsored projects can use econometric modelling to calculate job positions resulting from the project’s overall economic impact.
+However, as mentioned above, regional center-sponsored projects can use econometric modeling to calculate job positions resulting from the project’s overall economic impact.

 Due Diligence is Essential for EB-5 Investors